Session Setup in Your Agenda Data

 Once speakers uploaded their content, they can preview it and/or delete it and upload new as long as the Speaker Portal enabled is toggled ON in the uploads tab.

-The CMS > Add Ons > Speaker Portal > Invites allows you to resend individual speaker invites and to quickly view the status for a particular speaker.
-Note: You must look up using the speaker's email address as it appears in the data in the CMS > Agenda > Speakers.
+The CAB > Add Ons > Speaker Portal > Invites allows you to resend individual speaker invites and to quickly view the status for a particular speaker.
+Note: You must look up using the speaker's email address as it appears in the data in the CAB > Agenda > Speakers.

 Use the Reports tab to download CSV (Excel) files with details about the uploads by speaker.